Characters: Kingdom Hearts Xehanort

 - Call Back: In 3D, as he attempts to rewind time, you will be bombarded with attacks from his Birth by Sleep battle.

 - Chekhov's Gunman: First appears as a Bonus Boss in Birth by Sleep; his next appearance in Dream Drop Distance sees him as The Heavy.

-- Crosshair Aware: Go ahead, try to charge up your Shotlock and see just how aware of the crosshairs he is.
+- Crosshair Aware: Try to charge up your Shotlock and he teleports to avoid your targeting cursor.

 - Doppelgänger Attack: Summons four copies of himself in Birth By Sleep to attack you all at once.
 The clones vanish in one attack, if you can manage to get one in, because they're all going to attack at once and will not let up.
 The second phase of the fight in 3D is a Doppelganger Battle — you can't actually damage Young Xehanort himself, you have to attack the clock emblem, which is producing a constant stream of clones to attack.

 - Fan Nickname: Mysterious Figure, which is from the Brady Games Birth by Sleep guide.
 The name is unofficial, but persists in the fan community for the sake of distinction from the original Unknown.